Dual-Doctor Dental Template Customisation in 76 Days — White-Label for a US Marketing Agency

 Hosting handoff Live on the agency’s Kinsta template environment

-The outcome, restated plainly: the agency’s Figma was implemented against their branded template across the launch-phase pages, including the dual-doctor profile build, over 76 calendar days, inside the 59-hour estimate.
+Where this settled: we implemented the agency’s Figma against their branded template across the launch-phase pages, including the dual-doctor profile build, over 76 calendar days, inside the 59-hour estimate.

 Operational Integrity at handoff

-QA on this build caught two distinct categories of template-residue before handoff: non-English text found on the blog page (agency-flagged in the issue backlog as «Remove this text — it’s not english»), and oversized base64-embedded images in the homepage HTML (~314KB across two inline SVGs) that were causing the screenshot tool to fail and were replaced with optimised PNG and WebP assets.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+QA on this build caught two distinct categories of template-residue before handoff: non-English text found on the blog page (agency-flagged in the issue backlog), and oversized base64-embedded images in the homepage HTML (~314KB across two inline SVGs) that were causing the screenshot tool to fail, which we replaced with optimised PNG and WebP assets.
+Pre-handoff QA ran through Site Checker — see our QA approach for the categories and the no-open-defects bar we clear before handoff.
+After handoff the agency ran its own QA.
+We closed what it raised before sign-off.

-Customisations stayed in the per-client page overrides; the agency’s shared DENTAL template components were not modified.
+Customisations stayed in the per-client page overrides.
+We did not modify the agency’s shared DENTAL template components.

 Process